 Not complying with federal I-9 regulations can have serious consequences for employers, even if all employees of a company are U.S. citizens.
 Barbara counsels employers on the complexities and requirements of I-9 compliance programs.
 This includes developing representative audit programs and protocols necessary to alleviate discrimination claims and issues.
 Barbara also provides advice and counsel to companies that receive federal investigative notices relating to I-9 compliance, and social security no-match letters.

 Barbara assists individuals and families seeking “green cards” and permanent residency as U.S. citizens.
 The process for obtaining permanent residency and citizenship is complex.
 Barbara analyzes each client’s detailed history to determine the most advantageous approach for each client.
 She advises clients on potential issues, prepares the required legal documentation, and represents clients in connection with correspondence and proceedings before the Department of Homeland Security, the Department of State, Department of Labor, and Department of Justice.

 Barbara’s background in international business includes a master’s degree in international business and economics through the prestigious Institute of Latin American Studies at the University of Texas at Austin.
 Her graduate level work includes country risk analysis, international finance, international business operations, and economic development of the third world.
 Barbara is a Co-Editor of “Ethics and Your Immigration Practice,” published by AILA, and is fluent in Spanish.

 Barbara is a Co-Editor of “Ethics and Your Immigration Practice,” published by AILA.
-She also has appeared as a frequent guest on Spanish language radio programs discussing immigration issues and responding to questions from the public.
-She donates her time as a speaker at forums on immigration issues.
+She is also a frequent guest speaker on Spanish language radio programs discussing immigration issues and responding to listeners questions.
+She donates her time as a speaker on immigration issues.